 Election of Officers

 Officers for a succeeding year shall be elected during the last Committee meeting of the current calendar year; i.e. usually the Fall Meeting.
-During the regular meeting preceding the Fall Meeting, the Chairman shall appoint a Nominating Committee consisting of three Members to select Nominees for the position of Vice Chairman.
-The Nominees' names shall then be presented to the Committee during the last Committee Meeting of the year for a vote.
+Full voting primary, alternate, and associate members may be elected to become Vice Chairman, and eventually Chairman, of the AFC.

+Once all nominees for Vice Chairman are collected by the Executive Secretary, an open vote will be carried out between AFC voting members.
+The nominee with the most votes will be elected.
+In event of a tie-breaker, the vote will be recast.

 Vacancies